Dance and health: Body image and disordered eating

 As with other activities (such as horse jockeying) where weight is a factor, dancers are at a higher risk for developing eating disorders such as anorexia and bulimia.
 According to research, about 12% of dancers have eating disorders and 16.4% of ballet dancers have eating disorders.
 Many young dancers, believing that the ideal dancer must be thin, may begin controlling their diets, sometimes obsessively.
-There are deep roots and traditions in dance, especially ballet.
 There are high standards, one of which being the idea of perfectionism and having the ideal body shape.
 Many dancers feel pressure to achieve this goal.
 Because of this, dancers are three times as likely to develop eating disorders, more particularly anorexia nervosa and EDNOS.
 Such dancers may be unaware of or may choose to ignore the fact that an emaciated dancer will not have the strength required for ballet.
 Inadequate nutrition in adolescent females has been linked to development of scoliosis, due to decreased oestrogen production and subsequent reduced bone density.
 A dancer with poor nutrition is at a higher risk for injuries and long-term health problems.
 A malnourished dancer's performance will be altered and weaken as his or her body starts to break down muscle and bone in order to fuel itself.
 This puts the dancer at risk for injury and slows healing.